 Endpoint Protection refers to a system for network security management that monitors network endpoints, hardware devices such as workstations and mobile devices from which a network is accessed.
 Read more on Allot’s Endpoint Protection solutions.

 Endpoint Detection and Response (EDR)

 Endpoint Detection and Response (EDR) are tools for protecting computer endpoints from potential threats.
-EDR platforms comprise software and networking tools for detecting suspicious endpoint activities, usually via continuous monitoring.
+EDR platforms comprise software and networking tools for detecting suspicious endpoint activities, usually via continuous network monitoring.